Clustering | Different Methods, and Applications (Updated 2024)

 Applications of Clustering

-Clustering has a large no. of applications spread across various domains.
+Clustering has a large no. of application of clustering spread across various domains.
 Some of the most popular applications of clustering are recommendation engines, market segmentation, social network analysis, search result grouping, medical imaging, image segmentation, and anomaly detection.

 Improving Supervised Learning Algorithms With Clustering